Endotrivial modules for finite groups via homotopy theory: Introduction

-More generally, suppose only that for each $N_G(S)$--conjugacy class of pairs $[P \leq Q]$, with $P,Q <S$ both $p$--radical in $G$, $N_G(P \leq Q \leq S)A^{p'}(N_G(P \leq Q)) = N_G(P \leq Q)$, then the same conclusion holds. \end{Co} The last part of the corollary provides a strengthening of Carlson--Thevenaz's more technical \cite[Thm.~7.1]{CT15}, which instead of abelian assumes that $N_G(S)$ controls $p$--fusion along with extra conditions; see Remark~\ref{CT7.1rem}.
+More generally if we for each $[P]$ can pick $P \leq S$ with $Q = N_S(P)$ Sylow in $N_G(P)$ and $N_G(P \leq Q \leq S)A^{p'}(N_G(P \leq Q)) = N_G(P \leq Q)$, then the same formulas hold, choosing such $P$. \end{Co} See also Corollaries~\ref{CTcor} and \ref{CTcor2}.
+The last part of Corollary~\ref{radicalsnormal} provides a strengthening of Carlson--Th\'evenaz's more technical \cite[Thm.~7.1]{CT15}, which instead of abelian assumes that $N_G(S)$ controls $p$--fusion along with extra conditions (see Remark~\ref{CT7.1rem}).
 Corollary~\ref{radicalsnormal} however moves beyond these cases with limited fusion, and e.g., also holds for finite groups of Lie type in characteristic $p$.
-To illustrate the failure in general we calculate $G_2(5)$ at $p=3$ in Proposition~\ref{G_25p3}, using Theorem~\ref{limitformula}.
+To illustrate the failure in general we calculate $\TS$ for $G= G_2(5)$ and $p=3$ in Proposition~\ref{G_25p3}, using Theorem~\ref{limitformula}.
+Remark~\ref{CT-bound-rem} contains a more detailed discussion of bounds on $r$.